twilio/twilio-go/README.md

 ### API Credentials

 The Twilio `RestClient` needs your Twilio credentials.
-You can either pass these directly to the constructor (see the code below), or use environment variables.
+We recommend storing them as environment variables, so that you don't have to worry about committing and accidentally posting them somewhere public.
+See http://twil.io/secure for more details on how to store environment variables.

 ```go
 package main